jaswll/Blog_Posts/Programming 101, Efficient versus Inefficient Coding Structure in Python.md

     try : return lis.index(operation)
     except : return len(lis)
 ```

+Lastly, if there are no division/multiplication left we perform the first addition/subtraction, with the exact same structure.
+Luckily for this challenge, there are no exceptions or error cases that need to be coded up because our range of possible input strings is limited.
+If there is a division by zero or badly formatted input string nextOperation will just default to printing 'format error'.

 And, that's a wrap.
 The biggest theme in this code implementation is that in general you also need to weigh your own trade-offs, between code simplicity, readability, and reusability and adaptability.
 The operation with two .pop() elements assigned back to the original list is a quite adaptable structure but formatNum can be very specific to match the constraints of the challenge.
 Naming convention and choice to maximize readability is important and taking advantage of built-in functions, for lists, strings etc., is essential to making your code have the right blend of efficiency.
 In addition, a good base structure to main functions such as calculator() and nextOperation() allows you to extend its functionality later on to include exception cases or new types of inputs (such as exponents or even parentheses here).